OctopusDeploy/docs/docs/administration/high-availability/troubleshooting/index.md

 ---
-title: Troubleshoot
+title: Troubleshooting
-description: This section includes how to troubleshoot Highly Available Octopus
+description: Solutions to common problems with Octopus High Availability.
 position: 60
 ---

-If you're running into issues with your Highly Available Octopus Deploy install it's possible you are running into one of the problems listed here.
+If you're running into issues with Octopus High Availability (HA) it's possible you are running into one of the problems listed here.
 If this page doesn't help, please [email our support team](mailto:support@octopus.com).

 ## Node license limits exceeded